microsoft/vscode-docs/docs/java/java-debugging.md

 ### Breakpoint - Triggered breakpoints

-A Trigged Breakpoint is a breakpoint that is automatically enabled once another breakpoint is hit.
-They can be very useful when diagnosing a failure cases in code that happen only after a certain precondition.
+A trigged breakpoint is a breakpoint that is automatically enabled once another breakpoint is hit.
+They can be very useful when diagnosing failure cases in code that happen only after a certain precondition.

-Triggered breakpoints can be set by right-clicking on the glyph margin, clicking **Add Triggered Breakpoint**, and then choosing which breakpoint enables this one.
+Triggered breakpoints can be set by right-clicking on the glyph margin, selecting **Add Triggered Breakpoint**, and then choosing which other breakpoint enables the breakpoint.

 <video src="../editor/images/debugging/debug-triggered-breakpoint.mp4" autoplay loop controls muted></video>